Nikinox/Nikinox/README.md

 - Mainly working with Python
 - Using Visual Studio Code as my primary editor

-📚 Currently Learning
+📚 Currently Working On
-- trying to master Tkinter
+- trying to build a palette maker with Pillow in python (also other functions and libraries)
 - how to read tasks to build a task manager in C++

 🔧 Dev Stats